Francis Greenlief: National Guard Bureau

 In 1969, Greenlief qualified in the Aviation branch and received the Army Aviator Badge.

 He served as chief of the National Guard Bureau from 1971 to 1974.
 During his time as chief, Greenlief pushed for a more active role for the National Guard within the United States Army, better benefits and equipment for National Guard soldiers, and for increased minority recruitment.
 The number of African-American guardsmen more than tripled during his tenure.

+In 1974, Greenlief partnered with Norwegian Maj.
+Gen. Herluf Nygaard to establish the Minnesota–Norway National Guard Partnership.

 Awards and decorations

 In addition to his World War II combat awards, Greenlief was a recipient of the Army Distinguished Service Medal and Air Force Distinguished Service Medal.

 In 1999 the Governor of Nebraska announced that Greenlief had received a state promotion to lieutenant general to acknowledge his long service and superior performance of duty.